Part of System Constraints

 Intention

-Available behavior
+Available output

-Behavior remains as long as it serves a function
+Output remains as long as it serves a function

-Protective function
+Output function

 Procrastination can protect against failure.
 Pleasing can protect connection.
 Control can regulate uncertainty.
 Overthinking can try to prevent danger.

-Old rules keep making old behavior available
+Old rules / learned system logic keep old output available

-Operating rules
+Operating rules / learned system logic

 • If I say no, I lose connection.